 For now, several of the Deaf baristas who’ve completed a coffee-training program alternate shifts at the nearby Café Vita.
 Early on, when the manager at Café Vita wanted to communicate with Deaf baristas, she’d ask Widmer to interpret.
 Now the Deaf and hearing employees at Café Vita use the WhatsApp messenger on their phones to communicate directly.

 When I Skype with Widmer and several of Deaf Can!’s employees, they were excited to share how well the concept works in challenging local preconceptions of Deaf people.
 “A lot of times people are shocked to see us doing something so professionally,” signs barista and baker Andreen Smith while Widmer interprets.
 “We use a visual menu.
-I take their order on a Square tablet and people find that attitudes
+I take their order on a Square tablet and people find that attitudes are changing.”

 Of course, miscommunications can happen when customers don’t know coffee terms.
 Smith recalls hearing a customer who wasn’t expecting his espresso to be so small.
 “The guy thought I was cheating him,” she says.
 “He thought it was a sample.
 I pulled it up on my phone and suggested trying an Americano.
 I just had to use a visual menu to teach him the difference between an Americano or a latte.”